Gender dysphoria: Gender euphoria

-Gender euphoria (GE) is a term for the satisfaction, enjoyment, or relief felt by trans and non-binary people when they feel their gender expression matches their personal gender identity.
-Healthline defines it as "feelings of alignment or joy about [one's] gender identity or expression," while Psych Central's definition is "deep joy when your internal gender identity matches your gender expression."
+Gender euphoria (GE) is a term for the satisfaction, enjoyment, or relief felt by people when they feel their gender expression matches their personal gender identity.
+Psych Central's definition is "deep joy when your internal gender identity matches your gender expression."
 It is proposed that feelings of gender euphoria require societal acceptance of gender expression.
 In academics and the medical field, a consensus has not yet been reached on a precise definition of the term, as it has been mainly used within a social context.
 The first attempt to rigorously define gender euphoria through an online survey took place in 2021, conducted by Will Beischel, Stéphanie Gauvin, and Sari van Anders.
 Transgender congruence is also used to ascribe transgender individuals feeling genuine, authentic, and comfortable with their gender identity and external appearance.

 The term gender euphoria has been used by the transgender community since at least the mid-1970s.
 Originally, it referred to the feeling of joy arising from fulfilling a mix of gender roles, which was different from the concept of gender dysphoria, which is used to describe individuals who wished to medically transition to a different sex.
 In the 1980s, the term was published in trans contexts, coming up in interviews with trans people.
 For example, in a 1988 interview with a trans man, the subject states, "I think that day [Dr. Charles Ilhenfeld] administered my first shot of the 'wonder-drug' must have been one of the 'peak-experiences' of my life -- talk about 'gender euphoria'!"
 The interview indicates he is referring to testosterone.

-Others figures, including Mariette Pathy Allen and Virginia Prince have used the term in their work.
-In 1990, Virginia Prince used the phrase in trans magazine Femme Mirror, ending an article with, "...from here on you can enjoy GENDER EUPHORIA - HAVE A GOOD LIFE!"
+Other figures, including Mariette Pathy Allen and Virginia Prince, have used the term in their work.
+In 1990, Virginia Prince used the phrase in the trans magazine Femme Mirror, ending an article with, "...from here on you can enjoy GENDER EUPHORIA - HAVE A GOOD LIFE!"
 Starting in 1991, a monthly newsletter named Gender Euphoria was released, featuring articles about transgender topics; Leslie Feinberg read the newsletter to better understand the transgender community.
 However, there are instances in which gender euphoria has been used with a different meaning, such as in 1979, when the Black feminist Michele Wallace used it to describe the male privilege present in Black men.